Planning to hire employees in Canada? Here’s a quick guide

 3) How can an EOR help U.S. companies hire in Canada?

-An Employer of Record helps companies hire in Canada by becoming the legal employer for Canadian workers and managing onboarding, payroll, taxes, and compliance.
+An Employer of Record helps companies hire in Canada by becoming the legal employer for Canadian workers and managing onboarding, payroll, taxes, and offering compliance support.

 Latest articles